rwv/ruffle-mirror/README.md

   <strong><a href="https://ruffle.rs">website</a> | <a href="https://ruffle.rs/demo">demo</a> | <a href="https://github.com/ruffle-rs/ruffle/releases">nightly builds</a> | <a href="https://github.com/ruffle-rs/ruffle/wiki">wiki</a> | <a href="https://www.npmjs.com/package/ruffle-mirror">npm</a></strong>
 </p>

+Ruffle now has an official npm package: [@ruffle-rs/ruffle](https://www.npmjs.com/package/@ruffle-rs/ruffle).
+Use this instead.

+This repo will still try best to mirror Ruffle to keep things work.

 # Ruffle Mirror

 This is an auto npm mirror for [Ruffle](https://ruffle.rs) nightly builds.